img

 how to clean oil painting

 Oil paintings, whether cherished heirlooms or modern masterpieces, require delicate care to retain their vibrancy and value.
 As artisans crafting bespoke handmade oil paintings on canvas at Lenoir Decor, we possess a deep understanding of preserving these cherished artworks.
-This comprehensive guide provides art collectors and enthusiasts with the knowledge and techniques for cleaning oil paintings safely and effectively, following best practices recommended by institutions like the Smithsonian Museum Conservation Institute.
+This comprehensive guide provides art collectors and enthusiasts with the knowledge and techniques for cleaning oil paintings safely and effectively, following conservation practice recommended by institutions like the Smithsonian Museum Conservation Institute.

 Table of Content